Kellylemayianit/Kellylemayianit/README.md

 - 👋 Hi, I’m @Kellylemayianit
-- 👀 I’m interested in being a software engineer
+- 👀 I’m interested in being an AI Engineer
 - - 🌱 I’m currently learning web development and building AI Automation to produce AI Saas products
 - 💞️ I’m looking to collaborate on projects about web development and AI Automation
 - 📫 How to reach me : Facebook/LinkedIn = "Kelly Lemayian", "